-To ensure a smooth transition to PQC primitives, crypto agility - as recommended by NIST [201] and BSI [202] - should be integrated into the cryptographic services' pipeline.
-TLS ciphersuites are already being upgraded to use a hybrid approach wherein public key encryption uses both classical and post-quantum resistant techniques so that an eavesdropper would need to break both the classical and the post-quantum encryption.
+To ensure a smooth transition to PQC primitives, crypto agility - as recommended by NIST [204] and BSI [205] - should be integrated into the cryptographic services' pipeline.
+TLS ciphersuites are already being upgraded to use a hybrid key establishment mode, i.e., a mode wherein public key encryption uses both classical and post-quantum resistant techniques so that an eavesdropper would need to break both the classical and the post-quantum encryption.
+This is largely motivated by the 'harvest now decrypt later' threat urging for PQC adoption without allowing for a typical scrutiny period as generally advisable for new cryptographic primitives.
+Finally, it is worth noting here that with the integration of the new PQC standards in other standards, practical challenges may still surface, as evidenced by recent discussions on PQC private and public key data formats.
+As NIST did not standardize these data formats, standardization bodies deviating from the key representations in the NIST documents recently caused interoperability issues for prior generated early-mover key material.